 Nebulizers effectively deliver asthma medications in a fine mist through mouthpieces, through masks sized differently to fit infants through adults, or through T-tubes.
 Their use tends to be particularly easy, requiring only usual inspiration and expiration through the connection to the nebulizer.
 Nebulized asthma medication is especially useful for infants, young children and some elderly patients who are unable to use an MDI.
 Use of a nebulizer can be more time-consuming and is much less effective if an infant or child is crying.

 Appropriate medication use

-Your allergist/immunologist can provide you with more information on
+Your allergist/immunologist can provide you with more information on using inhaled asthma medications.

-of the American Academy of Allergy, Asthma and Immunology.
-This brochure was
+Tips to Remember are created by the Public Education Committee of the American Academy of Allergy, Asthma and Immunology.
+This brochure was updated in 2003.

-not intended to replace evaluation by a physician.
+The content of this brochure is for informational purposes only.
+It is not intended to replace evaluation by a physician.
 If you have questions or medical concerns, please contact your allergist/immunologist.